mattermost/docs/source/about/faq-business.rst

 While we welcome anyone to use the open source version of Mattermost Team Edition free of charge, Mattermost, Inc., like any software company, has specific discounting programs for its commercial Mattermost Enterprise Edition based on business objectives.
 Objectives of the discounting programs include the suitability of potential case studies, references, word-of-mouth promotion and public promotion of solutions, among many other factors.

-See our `License and Subscription </about/license-and-subscription.html#do-you-have-a-program-for-official-non-profits-open-source-projects-and-charities>`__ documentation for details.
+See our :ref:`License and Subscription <about/subscription:mattermost nonprofit license program>` documentation for details.

 Can I create a derivative work of the Mattermost /mattermost-server repository that is not open source?
 -------------------------------------------------------------------------------------------------------